A Trip to London

-In London it is possible to walk in the footsteps of kings, queens, princes and princesses in style.
+In London it is possible to walk in the footsteps of kings, queens, princes and princesses.

 LIKE MANY OF my peers, I’ve binge-watched The Crown on Netflix and avidly awaited installments of PBS’ Victoria.
 But only recently did I realize how easy it is to immerse oneself in royal alliances where they actually happened.
 While an invitation to Prince Harry and Meghan Markle’s May 19 wedding may not be in the cards, a stay in one of London’s well-situated hotels can bring centuries of regal lives into dazzling close-up.

 PUT YOUR DUKES UP

 In the 1660s, King Charles II gave his mistress Barbara Villiers the title of Duchess of Cleveland and granted the title of duke to all three of their sons.
 For the last 110 years, the nearly hidden courtyard of her former home in St. James’s Place has been the site of elegant Dukes London (from $435).

 Princes and publishing stars such as Ian Fleming have been known to drop by intimate Dukes Bar for expertly made martinis; James Bond’s dictum “shaken, not stirred” is said to have originated here.
 An air of sophisticated discretion likewise permeates the newly renovated drawing room, where afternoon tea may include a seductive infusion of gin, and the new GBR (Great British Restaurant), which offers chef Nigel Mendham’s exquisite versions of classic British fare, including fish and chips.